React Architecture Patterns in ReactJS Apps

 5. Centralize State Management

-For larger applications, centralizing state management helps manage state effectively and reduces the complexity of passing props through multiple levels.
+For larger applications, centralizing state management helps manage the state effectively and reduces the complexity of passing props through multiple levels.
 Popular solutions include Redux, MobX, and React's Context API.

 • Redux: Redux is a predictable state container for JavaScript apps.
 It helps manage the state in a single store, making it easier to debug and test.